FusionAuth/fusionauth-swift-sdk/Documentation/Reference/classes/FusionAuthState.md

 public func update(authState: OIDAuthState)
 ```

-Update the auth state with the given OIDAuthState
+Update the auth state with the given OIDAuthState.
 - Parameter authState: The OIDAuthState object
 - Note: This method updates the OIDAuthState access token, refresh token, ID token, and access token expiration time.